i-pi/i-pi/examples/clients/lammps/README.md

  - client: Lammps (https://www.lammps.org)

-   The command to inform lammps that it will run as driver is:
+   The command to inform lammps that it will run as client code is:
        ```
        fix ID group-ID ipi address port [unix] [reset]
        ```